guardian/guration/README.md

 Specifying this on a `Level` will ensure that anything below this level that is of the same `type` and has the same `dedupeKey` will act as a move rather than an insert.

-##### `getDedupeKey: ?(el: T) => number | string``
+##### `getDedupeKey: ?(el: T) => number | string`

 The function that returns the key for comapring items for deduping, defaults to `getKey`.

 ##### `dropOnNode: ?boolean`

-A boolean that defaults to `treu`, which specifics whether `getNodeProps` will return props that allow dropping on top of the node.
+A boolean that defaults to `true`, which specifics whether `getNodeProps` will return props that allow dropping on top of the node.
 If this is true, dropping in the top 50% of the node will result in a drop at that node's index, and likewise dropping in the bottom 50% will result in a drop at the index after that node.

 ## Example